 Your competitor will have some niche areas where they always manage to stay ahead of other businesses.
 Study it carefully and understand their stronghold.
 Make that your benchmark and start working towards achieving it.
 Use your competitors' strength as your source of inspiration.
 For e.g. your competitor makes a video, you make a better one.
 Your competitors' weaknesses could become your opportunity areas to experiment and tap.
 Try and provide plausible alternates to the customers where your competitor lags.

 Follow the comments section and engage in discussions with the target audience on your competitor’s blog.
 This is one of the best ways to find out customers' problems and the company’s pain points.
 Use all the gathered competitive analysis data to device better social media strategies, so you can drive more traffic to your website.

 4. Online tools for social media competitive analysis

-Performing a competitive analysis and tracking each and every move of your competitor could be a tedious task.
+Performing a competitive analysis and monitoring each and every move of your competitors could be a tedious task.
 Here are some excellent online tools that help you spy on your competitors' marketing strategies.